Seven Angry Men

 Seven Angry Men is a 1955 American Western film directed by Charles Marquis Warren and starring Raymond Massey, Debra Paget and Jeffrey Hunter.

 It is about the abolitionist John Brown, particularly his involvement in Bleeding Kansas and his leadership of the Raid on Harpers Ferry.
 The title refers to Brown and his six sons.

-Plot summary
+Plot

-John Brown (Raymond Massey) is a 19th-century abolitionist.
+John Brown is a 19th-century abolitionist.
 After cutting a bloody swath through Kansas, Brown and his followers take refuge in a warehouse at Harper's Ferry, Virginia, where he meets his own personal Waterloo at the hands of federal troops.